 When all parts of your life, work, family, friends, relationships are up in the air and it is too difficult to make a start on how to move forward.
 Not wading in the jam, you feel completely stuck in the jam.

 Collecting only needs attention from professionals, when you can’t use the rooms in your house for their intended purpose.
 Collectors can collect anything from fine art to empty bottles or plastic lids or things of a certain colour or texture.
 Collectors collect all sorts of things for all sorts of reasons.

 Empty Nest Syndrome

-Due to the recent economic changes since 2009 to 2013/14 we have seen a significant rise in the number of people suffering with Hoarding Disorders following redundancy.
-Another life changing event that can have a huge impact if not supported correctly at the time it happens.
+Due to the recent economic changes since 2009 to 2013/14 we have seen a significant rise in the number of people suffering from Hoarding Disorders following redundancy.
+Another life-changing event that can have a huge impact if not supported correctly at the time it happens.

 Compulsive Hoarding is a Mental Disorder marked by an obsessive need to acquire and keep things, even if the items are worthless, hazardous or unsanitary.
 Since May 2013 ‘Hoarding’ is a recognised disorder.

 There are many reasons why one starts Hoarding, including lack of things, living in poverty for a period of time, i.e. wartime or poverty as a child, grief, loss of a partner, breakdown of a relationship.

 Hoarding Disorder affects the whole family as rooms cannot be used for their intended purpose.
 Trying to live like this for a family is frustrating on a daily basis as the most basic of needs such as cooking, using the bathroom and sleeping are hugely affected.
 Children of hoarders suffer in all sorts of ways both physically and emotionally.

 People who are affected by hoarding have an emotional attachment to the things they keep, this is extremely difficult for children and other family members to understand and live with.